 - Who's Accredited

-People often ask if a certificate on which the ANAB accreditation mark appears is valid.
+People often ask if a certificate on which the ANAB accreditation symbol appears is valid.
 Because the certificate in question was issued by a certification body (CB) and not by ANAB, that question should be asked of the CB.

 There are a number of things to check for to determine if a certificate is valid or not.
 ISO/IEC 17021-1 includes requirements on what is to be included on management systems certification documents.
 Here's what to look for:

-Other marks, such as the ANAB accreditation mark if appropriate, may be included provided they are not misleading or ambiguous.
+Other marks, such as the ANAB accreditation symbol if appropriate, may be included provided they are not misleading or ambiguous.
 A certificate may also include other information required by the standard and/or other normative document used for certification.

 ISO/IEC 17021-1 also requires each CB to provide upon request information about geographical areas in which it operates; the status of a given certification; and the name, related normative document, scope, and geographical location (city and country) for a specific certified client.
 The CB also can make the information public by any means it chooses, such as on its website.